Celery (Apium graveolens) is a hollow-stemmed condiment full of health benefits.

 Celery in cooking and its properties

-Its pronounced taste and its crunchy texture make celery just as delicious raw or cooked.
-Celery stalks can be nibbled raw and are perfect to add a crunch to your mixed salads.
+Its strong taste and crunchy texture make celery just as delicious raw or cooked.
+Rinse stalks in clean water and nibble away!
+They’re perfect to add a crunch to your mixed salads.
 Cooked, they’re delicious, too.
 For instance, you can fry them in a pan with butter.
 However you savor them, you’re tanking up on energy.

 Celery is a major ingredient in the world-famous delicious recipe for marinière mussels!